vgaltes/vgaltes.github.io/_posts/2016-04-01-a-premier-league-team-will-win-the-champions.md

+---
+layout: post
+status: publish
+published: true
-# A Premier League team will win the Champions League this year
+title: 'A Premier League team will win the Champions League this year'
+author:
+  display_name: Vicenç García Altés
+  email: vincentredrum@gmail.com
+  url: 'vgaltes.com'
+author_login: vgaltesc
+author_email: vincentredrum@gmail.com
+categories:
+- FSharp
+tags:
+- April's fools day
+- F#
+comments: []
+---

 Spain and Germany are dominating with an iron fist last Champions League editions.
 After a lot of investment, a Premier League team is ready to conquer the longed for trophy.
 In this article we'll demonstrate this fact.